 Following the arrival of Florentino Pérez as club president in 2000 enormous investment went into improving the stadium which not only made for a better spectator experience but also ensured that the club earned the maximum revenue from their facilities.
-It was during this period of that the club created its museum and started offering stadium tours which have become one of Madrid’s major tourist attractions.
+It was during this period of that the club created its museum and started offering Real Madrid stadium tours which have become one of the city’s major tourist attractions.

 The current capacity stands at 81,044 which will remain unchanged once current redevelopment is completed.
 This work will see the Bernabéu transformed into an architectural icon with a retractable roof and moveable pitch.

-Real Madrid’s self-guided stadium tour is one of the city’s most popular tourist attractions.
+The self-guided Real Madrid stadium tour is one of the city’s most popular tourist attractions.
 The visit includes a panoramic view of the Bernabéu from the main stand, entrance into the presidential box, changing rooms, player’s tunnel, benches and coaching area.
 Visitors can also learn about the illustrious history of Real Madrid in the club museum, approach the playing surface, visit the trophy exhibition and buy merchandise at the official store on the way out.

-Bernabéu Stadium Tour Tickets: You can buy stadium tour tickets at the museum on the day of your visit.
-Alternatively you can avoid the queue and pre-order Bernabéu Tour Tickets which you simply download to your mobile phone.
+Real Madrid Stadium Tour Tickets: You can buy Bernabéu tour tickets at the museum on the day of your visit.
+Alternatively you can avoid the queue and pre-order Real Madrid Stadium Tour Tickets which you simply download to your mobile phone.
 Occasionally there are closed training sessions on the pitch in which case the tour will be closed during its duration.
 Visitors are informed before buying their entrance tickets.

 Getting to the Bernabéu